Skip to content

 Sleep disorders are not limited to lack of sleep and insomnia.
 Many people can get enough hours of sleep, wake up tired and suffer from headaches during the day.
 The...

-Although people spend a lot of time planning meals and exercising, little do they realize that getting enough, quality sleep is also vital for optimal health.
+Although people spend a lot of time planning their meals and exercising, little do they realize that getting enough, quality sleep is also vital for optimal health.

 Understand what good sleep is